 I. Establish program schedule: COMPANY NAME will develop an apprentice work schedule that reflects the needs of the business unit the apprentice is joining.

-nnailable upon request from COMPANY NAME.
+J. Youth Apprenticeship Agreement: CareerWise has developed a Youth Apprenticeship Agreement.
+COMPANY NAME, the apprentice, and a parent or guardian are party to the Youth Apprenticeship Agreement.
+We recommend that COMPANY NAME use this Youth Apprenticeship Agreement to establish its expectations in writing and minimize the possibility of misunderstandings regarding apprenticeship program components and requirements.
+A copy of the Youth Apprenticeship Agreement will be made available upon request from COMPANY NAME.

 K. Monitor competency attainment and overall apprentice development: With extensive support from CareerWise, COMPANY NAME will monitor apprentice progress against core competencies identified at the beginning of the program.